X

 Lindsay Boyers/CNET

-Birch is brought to you by Helix, a brand who specializes in being inclusive and values giving the consumer choices.
-The Birch mattress is its eco-friendly natural and organic model.
-It has two more layers than the Avocado mattress and incorporates natural OEKO-TEX certified Talalay latex foam, responsibly sourced New Zealand wool and organic cotton.
+Brought to you by Helix, the Birch mattress is its eco-friendly natural and organic model.
+It has two more layers than the Avocado mattress and incorporates natural OEKO-TEX-certified Talalay latex foam, responsibly sourced New Zealand wool and organic cotton.

 Birch Mattress